timodwhit/bare/README.md

-bare
+Bare
 ====

 A Drupal 7 and 8 theme with almost no assumptions, just that you use SASS and want more.